Build an AI skills matrix that values adaptation over expertise

 Mentorship that focuses on adaptation:

 Pair fast learners with people who need to build learning velocity.
 Not to teach them AI tools, but to teach them how to learn new tools quickly.
-That is a completely different skill.
+That’s a completely different skill.

-IBM’s Watson platform tracks this by analyzing learning patterns and recommending programs based on how others in similar roles learned most effectively.
+IBM’s approach focuses on hiring for skills over degrees, actively reskilling employees in cloud, AI, and cybersecurity.
 The key insight: people learn adaptation by watching others adapt, not by watching others demonstrate expertise.

 Project-based development: